oils-for-unix/oils/doc/ysh-tour.md

 <!-- TODO: document case on typed data -->

-(Shell style like `if foo; then ... fi` and `case $x in ...  esac` is also legal, but discouraged in Oil code.)
+(Shell style like `if foo; then ... fi` and `case $x in ...  esac` is also legal, but discouraged in YSH code.)

 ### Error Handling